 Carrot tops can also be a wonderful addition to garden and tabouli salads, where they lend their unique freshness to an assortment of other flavors.
 Bottom line; carrot greens are great and great for you, so cook em’ if ya got em’.

 Do carrot tops have any nutritional value?

 According to Harvest2U, it isn’t just the meaty parts of the carrots that are packed with nutrition.
 Carrot tops contain significant amounts of vitamin A, vitamin C, vitamin K, calcium, and iron.
 They're also rich in dietary fiber, which is good for digestion and nutrient absorption, as well as carotenoids, which are good for your eyes.

 Are carrot tops compostable?

 Even if you don't plan on eating them, carrot tops don't have to go to waste.
 Carrot greens, along with most vegetable scraps, are great sources of nitrogen for a working compost bin.
 You could also try regrowing them.
-According to Gardening Channel, all you need to do to replant carrots is cut the carrot about one inch of the root (orange part) and the carrot top and plant the whole thing.
+According to Gardening Channel, all you need to do to replant carrots is cut the carrot about 1 inch above the root (orange part) and the carrot top and plant the whole thing.
 You should be able to see visible growth in a few short days.